-- Failure to attend at least 85% of the total scheduled hours in their selected program with a cumulative GPA of 2.0 or higher (cumulative GPA of 2.5 or higher for Nursing students). - Unsuccessfully repeating a course, a second time. - Failure to attend classes for 14 consecutive calendar days, excluding scheduled breaks of five days or more.
+- After the Attendance Probation period ends students will be terminated if their attendance is still under 85% of the total scheduled hours in their selected program with a cumulative GPA of 2.0 or higher (cumulative GPA of 2.5 or higher for Nursing students). - Unsuccessfully repeating a course, a second time. - Failure to attend classes for 14 consecutive calendar days, excluding scheduled breaks of five days or more. - Failure to meet the College's rules and standards of conduct. - Failure to meet financial obligations to the College.

-- Failure to meet the College's rules and standards of conduct. - Failure to meet financial obligations to the College. - Failure to meet any of the conditions as set forth and agreed to in the Enrollment Agreement, Vocational Nursing Handbook and Disclosures.
+Failure to meet any of the conditions as set forth and agreed to in the Enrollment Agreement, Vocational Nursing Handbook and Disclosures.